 MARINE CORPS BASE CAMP LEJEUNE, N.C. -- “Personnel to be awarded, center…march,” commanded the 2nd Tank Battalion’s commanding officer.

-Sergeant John J. Washington, a Bronx, N.Y., native, with Company D, 2nd Tank Battalion marched calmly but with precision as he led the two other sergeants into position to receive their Tankers of the Year awards.
+Sergeant Radames Rodriguez Jr., a Queens, N.Y., native, with Company D, 2nd Tank Battalion marched with precision as he was in between two other sergeants as he marched forward to receive their Tankers of the Year awards.

-With a cool breeze in the air, the 1996 City As School-Queens graduate, and the two others made a right facing movement, placing them at the position of attention, presented a hand salute then cut it crisply after the commanding officer returned his salute.
+With a cool breeze in the air, the Memorial McClancy High School graduate, and the two others made a right facing movement, placing them at the position of attention, presented a hand salute, then cut it crisply after the commanding officer returned his salute.

-Washington, along with many other Marines from the battalion were deployed in the first stages of Operation Iraqi Freedom.
-They started in Kuwait and made their way through large-scale firefights as they entered Iraq for the first time.
-Washington and the other tankers from the battalion kept their bearing as rounds impacted on and close to their tanks.
+Rodriguez, along with many other Marines from the battalion, deployed in the first stages of Operation Iraqi Freedom.
+Starting in Kuwait, they made their way through large-scale firefights as they entered Iraq for the first time.
+Rodriguez and the other tankers from the battalion kept their bearing as rounds impacted on and close to their tanks.

-Facing many struggles while moving up through Kuwait and Iraq, the three sergeants were part of the first wave of Marines into Baghdad.
-His crew along with the many others banded together to defeat the enemy as they faced the first of many attacks from the Iraqi forces.
+Facing many struggles while moving up through Kuwait and Iraq, the three sergeants were a part of the first wave of Marines into Baghdad.
+His crew along with the many others banded together to defeat the enemy as they faced the first of many attacks from the Iraqis.

 He completed the mission looking adversity in the face and overcoming tough situations with the help of his Marines under his command.